orix-software/shell/docs/ls.md

 ## Display catalog

 List all the file in the current folder.
-Token are supported (*,?) ex : « ls ?e.tap » will list all files with a ‘e ’ in the second letter
+Token are supported (*,?) ex : 'ls ?e.tap' will list all files with a 'e' in the second letter

 ## SYNOPSYS